 I haven’t fully arrived, but I think again in Islam you never do fully arrive.
 In Islam, for the rest of your life until the day you die, In-Shaa-Allah you will be progressing and learning.

 That’s in short how I became a Muslim.

 Crystal Clear Truth (Russian sister)

 When I believe in something it must be just clear and big one, not something different.
 Just one big clear and white fact.
 Now I found this is one God and I’m happy too much about this.
 All the women want to feel protected and strong inside.
 That’s why a scarf makes a woman feel strong and sure all the time about everything.

-Women are important to society and in Islam she is more important than anything.
+Women are important to society, and in Islam they are more important than anything.
 All the men in the world must respect women and take care of them.
 This is very good.

 9/11 Sparked My Attention (Russian sister)

 The first time that I knew about Islam was through reading a book.
 Few months later, the 9/11 tragedy took place which highly caught my attention.
 I started to ask who are those people and what do they want to show to the World through that extreme act?

 So I started to study Islam and I discovered that Islam is so bigger and larger than what the media says to us especially western media.
 This was the first contact with Islam.

 For 2 years, I studied Islam by myself because in my country it’s too difficult to find Muslims to help.
 After two years, I got a Quran and I read it so fast.